FrostSpades/ctf-writeups/texsawctf-2025/pwn/ez_ROP.md

 ```

 Then executing this syscall will print the address of `__libc_start_main` from the .got table.
-We can then capture this address and then set the context to our `libc.so.6` library provided by the docker
+We can then capture this address and then set the context of our `libc.so.6` library provided by the docker
 file.

 ```python3